 Looking for a fun easy craft project?
 Or maybe something to make to brighten someone’s day?
 Or how about as a Mother’s Day gift idea?
 Either way, paper flowers is the answer!
 I’m here to show you how to make Paper Flowers, it’s easier than you think!
-This post may contain affiliate links
+This post may contain affiliate links.

 So cute, right?!
 I have 3 different ways to show you to make these flowers!
 I had all the supplies on-hand and have my paper stash from cardstock found at Michaels.